json to excel conversion

 Business Analysts

-You work with data from various sources in JSON format but need to create reports and presentations in Excel.
+Work with data from various sources in JSON format and need to create reports and presentations in Excel.

 QA Engineers